• B.A. Religious Studies: Socially Engaged Religious Traditions

 About The Caring Space

-The Caring Space was founded by Dan Gilner, a leading expert in helping people navigate through, and recover from, Meditation-Related Adverse Effects (MRAEs).
+The Caring Space was founded by Dan Gilner, a leading expert in helping people navigate, integrate, and process Difficult Meditation Related Experiences.
 Dan holds a Master's degree in Social Sciences in Environment and Community, a Master’s degree in Clinical Mental Health Counseling, and has been actively working in the meditation field for decades.

-The Caring Space embodies Dan's passion for helping those recovering from MRAEs, including Kundalini and non-dual teachings, experiences, and concepts.
-He skillfully combines compassionate presence, various healing care modalities, and specific research around the mechanisms of MRAEs to help people address and recover from debilitating and disturbing adverse effects.
+The Caring Space embodies Dan's passion for helping people process and integrate these experiences, including Kundalini and non-dual practices, teachings, and concepts.
+He skillfully combines compassionate presence, various healing care modalities, and specific research around the mechanisms of Difficult Meditation Related Experiences to help people address, process, and integrate from what can be debilitating and disturbing experiences.

 Dan's journey began after he experienced acute distress for two years after living at a meditation retreat center for three years and spending over 400 days in silent retreats.
-His journey led him to Cheetah House, the world's foremost organization dedicated to developing, collecting, and presenting resources to people suffering from MRAEs.
+His journey led him to Cheetah House, the world's foremost organization dedicated to developing, collecting, and presenting resources to people experiencing Meditation-Related Adverse Effects or MRAEs.
+Dan refers to MRAEs as Difficult Meditation Related Experiences.

 Dan spent six years at Cheetah House, where he: